bdelucia/bdelucia/README.md

 I am a senior Computer Science undergraduate studying at <img src="https://banner2.cleanpng.com/20180607/ylh/kisspng-arizona-state-university-west-campus-arizona-state-letter-gold-5b19fc1963e347.2024740115284295934092.jpg" title="ASU" alt="ASU" width="44" height="30"/>.
 Some things I'm doing:

-- :telescope: I’m working as a Software Engineer in a team for a NASA-sponsored capstone project set to release in May 2025
+- :telescope: I’m contributing in an Agile team for a NASA-sponsored Unity WebGL game set to release in May 2025

+- 🤖: I have a contract job at Outlier AI.
+I'm training various LLMs from multiple companies to produce more coherent/accurate responses from them.

-- :seedling: Learning Full Stack Development independently.
+- :seedling: Learning Full Stack development independently via The Odin Project.

-- :zap: In my free time, I ride my electric unicycle, play video games, and cook Italian food
+- :zap: In my free time, I ride my electric unicycle, play video games, and cook Italian food.

 <br>